-A classic burger topped with tomatoes, red onions and aged cheddar served with pickles, matchstick fries and a glass of Tom Gore Cabernet Sauvignon.
+A classic burger topped with homemade ketchup, tomatoes, red onions and aged cheddar served with pickles, matchstick fries and a glass of Tom Gore Cabernet Sauvignon.

 Disclaimer: This post was sponsored by Tom Gore Vineyards.
 All opinions are our own.
-Grab a bottle of Tom Gore Vineyards Cabernet Sauvignon now available at the LBCO in Ontario.
 And remember, enjoy and drink responsibly!

 Burger, the first choice of game days, nights at the pub and backyard summer BBQ's.
 While the burger is a classic North American dish, it often gets a bad reputation and labeled as junk food.
 Greasy and fatty with no nutritional value, or so they say, a good burger actually consists of the four food groups.